N) Provisions, contingent liabilities and contingent assets

 a.
 Terms and rights attached to equity shares

-The Company has a single class of equity shares having a par value of ' 10 per equity share.
+The Company has a single class of equity shares having a par value of I 10 per equity share.
 Accordingly, all equity shares rank equally with regard to dividends and in the Company's residual assets.
 The equity shares are entitled to receive dividend as declared from time to time.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive the residual assets of the Company, remaining after distribution of all preferential amounts in proportion to the number of equity shares held.
 Each holder of equity shares is entitled to one vote per share.

-Under the shareholders agreement dated 3 August 2017 executed between the Company and its shareholders, and as amended subsequently (“SHA 2017”), one of the shareholders of the Company had been granted a right to subscribe to additional equity shares of the Company upon fulfillment of various performance related and other milestones as defined in the SHA 2017.
-During the year ended 31 March 2022, the Company and its shareholders have entered into a agreement to terminate the SHA 2017 (“Termination Agreement”) wherein each of the Parties has agreed that, notwithstanding anything contained in the Existing SHA, on and from the Effective Date (as defined in Termination Agreement), the SHA 2017 (including any rights, duties and obligations of the Parties under or incidental to the SHA 2017) shall stand unconditionally and irrevocably terminated and shall cease to have any force or effect without any further action being required from any Party.
-Also Refer Note 19.
+Under the shareholders agreement dated 3 August 2017 executed between the Company and its shareholders, and as amended subsequently ("SHA 2017"), one of the shareholders of the Company had been granted a right to subscribe to additional equity shares of the Company upon fulfillment of various performance related and other milestones as defined in the SHA 2017.
+During the year ended 31 March 2022, the Company and its shareholders have entered into a agreement to terminate the SHA 2017 ("Termination Agreement") wherein each of the Parties has agreed that, notwithstanding anything contained in the Existing SHA, on and from the Effective Date (as defined in Termination Agreement), the SHA 2017 (including any rights, duties and obligations of the Parties under or incidental to the SHA 2017) shall stand unconditionally and irrevocably terminated and shall cease to have any force or effect without any further action being required from any Party.

 b.
-For terms and rights attached to RPS, please refer Note 19.
+Terms and rights attached to RPS

 c.
 Employee stock options: